xapian/xapian-docsprint/howtos/facets.rst

 The accuracy of Xapian's faceting capability is determined by the number of records that are examined by Xapian whilst it is searching.
-You can control this number by specifying the `checkatleast` value of :xapian-just-method:`get_mset()`; however it is important to be aware that increasing this number may have an effect on overall query performance, although a typical sized database is unlikely to see adverse effects.
+You can control this number by specifying the `checkatleast` parameter to :xapian-just-method:`get_mset()`; however it is important to be aware that increasing this number may have an effect on overall query performance, although a typical sized database is unlikely to see adverse effects.